jmmuller/MMVII_topo_course/presentation.md

 See documentation chapter 12

-and presentatio on the wiki:
+and presentation on the wiki:

 \url{https://github.com/micmacIGN/micmac/files/14614598/SerialDeriv.pdf}